-The Ministry is interacting with various multilateral forums like WTO, UN and its Bodies (UNESCO, UNCTAD, UNDP, ECOSOC, ESCAP etc.), G20, RCEP, Commonwealth, SAARC, ASEAN, World Bank and Asian Development Bank (ADB) etc. to showcase India's strength in ICT sector, protect its interests and to explore business opportunities for Indian industry.
+The Ministry is interacting with various countries under different multilateral forums like WTO, UN and its Bodies (UNESCO, UNCTAD, UNCITRAL, UNDP, ESCAP/ APCICT etc.), G20, Shanghai Cooperation Organization (SCO), BIMSTEC, RCEP, Commonwealth, SAARC, ASEAN, World Bank and Asian Development Bank (ADB) etc. to showcase India's strength in ICT sector, protect its interests and to explore new business opportunities for the Indian IT/ Software and Electronics industry.

 World Trade Organisation